 Chief Executive officer (CEO)

 Often this is the owner, acting as a Senior Interior Designer who starts the company and runs a significant role in success.
 A chief executive of a successful and growing firm often works at least 80 to 100 hours a week.
-The CEO has a substantial investment in the firm, emotionally, physically and financially.
+The CEO has a substantial investment in the firm emotionally, physically, and financially.
 Working more than 65 hours per week is not recommended.
-It short-changes your family, and kill your creativity.
+It short-changes your family and kills your creativity.